“Fritz's supple voice can haunt, hell-raise or break hearts as appropriate.”

 Biography

-Anna Fritz is a cello-wielding activist folksinger who plays songs that crack you open and heal you.
+Anna Fritz plays songs that crack you open and heal you.
 She creates a musical alchemy of cello and voice, strumming the cello like a guitar and playing beautiful melodies with the bow as she sings.
-Her songs boldly dig into themes of colonization, climate change, racial justice, gender, spirituality, and connection to the natural world.
+Her songs are used as political anthems and intimate prayers, touching on themes of colonization, climate, racial justice, gender, and connection to the living world.
 Like the great folksingers of previous generations, Anna is a catalyst for people to sing together.
 Her songs are infectious and easy to learn, imbued with a sense of timelessness as if they've been sung for generations.
-Her disarming, gentle nature and powerful presence gets unlikely crowds of people singing together from town halls to night clubs.
+Her disarming, gentle nature and powerful presence get unlikely crowds of people singing together from town halls to night clubs.

 Latest Release